-- Completion of all prerequisite courses for the nursing major with a grade of C or better; a grade of C- is not acceptable. - A cumulative grade point average of 2.75 along with a separate Science GPA of 2.75 on a 4-point scale is needed for admission into the nursing major.
-Since courses transferred to North Park University are included in the calculation. - Passage of the Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS) with an academic preparedness level of Proficient. - A student may repeat a total of two prerequisites courses, only one of which may be a science course.
+- Completion of all prerequisite courses for the nursing major with a grade of C or better; a grade of C- is not acceptable. - A cumulative grade point average of 2.75 along on a 4-point scale is needed for admission into the nursing major. - Passage of the Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS) with an academic preparedness level of Proficient. - A student may repeat a total of two prerequisites courses, only one of which may be a science course.
 The Prerequisite science courses are the following: CHEM 1021, CHEM 1031, BIOL 1250, BIOL 1260, BIOL 2910, BIOL 2930, and NURS 3240. - Letter of Recommendation which directly speaks to the student's suitability to the profession. - Completion the formal application to the major.